sambarapu/StringGenerator/README.md

 Application can be accessed using : http://localhost:9090/v1/api/randomString

+health url can be tested on actuator url

 Application is also integrated with swagger ui to play around Api's.
 Below is the url